Previous NetVUE Big Read Selections

 This post explores the intersection of self-compassion and vocational discernment, drawing on psychological research and classroom practice to argue that self-compassion is essential for sustaining meaningful, purpose-driven lives.
 By integrating self-compassion into pedagogy, educators can help students build resilience, reduce burnout, and engage more authentically with their vocational journeys.

-Questions about the NetVUE Big Read may be directed to Rachael Baker, associate director of NetVUE, at or (616) 632-1060.
+Questions about the NetVUE Big Read may be directed to Rachael Baker, NetVUE associate director, at or (616) 632-1060.